gmu-cs321-fall2026/Platform_Admin_and_Analytics/README.md

 The Subsystem helps admins monitor platform usage, manage users, and maintain a functioning platform.

 ### Sprint 1 Goal
-The goal of Sprint 1 is to build a working skeleton with the core system architecture, Docker container, and create a working flow between the frontend, backend, and database.
+The goal of Sprint 1 is to build a working skeleton with the core system architecture, Docker container, and create a working flow between the frontend and backend.